Wheat Procurement In Sindh To Start From March 5, In Punjab By April 5 - UrduPoint

 The provincial food departments had already established their procurement centers in their different areas which had been divided in zones and will depute the required staff as the drive starts, he added.

-Besides, the Pakistan Agriculture Storage and Services Corporation would also establishits centers in Sindh, Punjab and Balochistan, he said, adding Sindh had been divided into3 zones and Punjab into 6, where as one center in Dara Allahyar to be set up.
+Besides, the Pakistan Agriculture Storage and Services Corporation would also establish its centers in Sindh, Punjab and Balochistan, he said, adding Sindh had been divided into three zones and Punjab into six, where as one center in Dara Allahyar to be set up.